 The Fresh Start

 There are many ways to manage unpaid bills.
 Sometimes you just need to prioritize your payments; sometimes you need a new budgeting strategy.
-Maybe there’s just one particular debt that needs adjusted or resolved, and then the rest become manageable.
+Maybe there’s just one particular debt that needs to be adjusted or resolved, and then the rest becomes manageable.
 The list of possible ways to resolve debt issues is almost infinite.

 My approach is to find the best way to resolve YOUR debt problems.
-That approach will be tailored to fit your individual needs, taking into consideration factors like your income, family size, house-hold expenses and long-term financial goals.
+That approach will be tailored to fit your individual needs, taking into consideration factors like your income, family size, household expenses and long-term financial goals.
 If bankruptcy is a possible solution to your financial problems, we’ll discuss it and determine if it’s a solution you want to pursue.
 If bankruptcy is not the answer for you, we’ll find the answer that is.
 My goal is to help you find solutions.
 The fresh start, bankruptcy, is a powerful tool in dealing with debt.
 But we’ll only use it if it’s right for you.
-Contact me today to arrange for a financial consultation.
+Contact me today at 888-777-7083 or send me an email to arrange for a financial consultation.

 *I practice law primarily in the areas of domestic relations and consumer debt.
 My law office is designated as a debt relief agency that helps people file for relief under the Bankruptcy Code.